 Every dog is an individual, and some might need more coaxing to get to know certain members of your family than others, but on the whole, this is a very agreeable crossbreed who finds it easy to get along with just about anyone.

 Notably, there are no aggressive tendencies in this pet at all, so if your children misbehave or try to provoke the animal, it won’t lash out unless under the most extreme duress.

 Nonetheless, wise parents always ensure that young kids know how to treat their pets.

 This dog does well with children of all ages.
-He or she will be a playmate and companion to older kids, and through life with them, can help to teach them about ownership, responsibility and self-confidence.
+He or she will be a playmate and companion to older kids, and through life with them, it can help to teach them about ownership, responsibility, and self-confidence.

 For toddlers, babies and young kids, the Great Weimar is like a gentle giant – always close, but keeping his or her distance so you can look after your infant directly when required too.